engTasneemmaq/reading-notes/ACL.md

  ![ACL](./assest/acl.png)

- ## 5 steps to simple role-based access control:
+ ## 5 steps to simple role-based access control:👀 📝

  RBAC is the idea of assigning system access to users based on their role in an organization.
 It's important to remember that not every employee needs a starring role.